-- 1. All nursing courses must have been completed with a grade of B- or better within the past five years. - 2.
+- 1. All nursing courses must have been completed with a grade of B- or better. - 2.
 All required science courses must have been completed within the 5 years of starting the nursing program with a grade of C or better. - 3.
-If any required science courses have been completed greater than 5 years before entry into the nursing program, applicants can elect to re-take the course, or test out of the course by completing a comprehensive exam with a grade of C or better.

-- 4. A science course that is being repeated must be completed by the end of the semester in which it is designated as a co-requisite. - 5.
+If any required science courses have been completed greater than 5 years before entry into the nursing program, applicants can must re-take the course. - 4.
+A science course that is being repeated must be completed by the end of the semester in which it is designated as a co-requisite. - 5.
 All pre-requisite and co-requisite courses must be completed with a grade of C or better. - 6.
 The program hours for each nursing course being transferred in to LRCC must meet the minimum number of required program hours determined by the LRCC nursing program.